 Search for Modern Manuscripts in the Online Catalog (catalog records describing individual manuscript items or collections, often with links to more detailed online inventories).

 Newberry librarians have compiled bibliographies, checklists, links to articles about our holdings, and other research guides to assist you with locating information in our collections.
 Browse our Research Guides alphabetically or by topic.

-More than 1 million digitized images from our collections are available online through Internet Archive (including full text of thousands of books and pamphlets) or the CARLI Digital Collections website, run by the Consortium of Academic and Research Libraries in Illinois.
-Some Newberry holdings (primarily materials related to Chicago ethnic groups, clubs, professional groups, and religious congregations) are available in full-text on the Internet Archive.
+More than 1 million digitized images from our collections are available online through Internet Archive (including full text of thousands of books and pamphlets) or the CARLI Digital Collections website, run by the Consortium of Academic and Research Libraries in Illinois (including photographs, manuscripts, postcards, and other materials).
 A few of our city directories have been digitized, and these are freely available online in our Chicago Ancestors website.

 The checklist section in the Reference Center on the third floor holds a number of printed guides and finding aids to the library’s collections.
 Multi-volume sets catalog the Ayer, Wing, Graff, and Greenlee collections, and single-volume checklists detail the library’s medieval and modern manuscripts and numerous other topics.
 Descriptions of the Research Collections of the Newberry Library: A Bibliography is an extensive, though dated, description of Newberry holdings.